North Central students don't just talk about science:

 Wherever your life-science degree takes you, you'll need quality, hands-on experience with the way science works.
-At North Central College, every major graduates with research experience!
+At North Central College, every Biology or Biochemistry major graduates with research experience!
 Your opportunities include:

 An intensive summer research experience, carrying out your own research project in collaboration with a faculty member.
-Research areas include amphibian pathogens, beer flavor, aging, fruit-fly development, "green" chemistry and more.
+Research areas include amphibian pathogens, beer flavor, aging, fruit-fly development, "green" chemistry, tropical ecology and more.
 Funding may be available.
-You can learn more about faculty research projects and apply online
+Click here for a summer research application.

 Research at NCC during the academic year, including our three-week D-term.
 Many faculty members are happy to have you work with them if you can commit as few as 5-10 hours/week to research; you can also earn independent study credit for this work.

 Research courses are a good way for students not planning research careers to get a taste of research.
 The laboratory portion of these courses involve a significant, inquiry-based independent project and fill the research requirement for graduation.
-Current research courses in the life sciences include Environmental Biology (BIO 416), Development (BIO 430), Animal Behavior (BIO 305), and Advanced Topics (BCM 465).
+Current research courses in the life sciences include Animal Behavior (BIO 405), Environmental Biology (BIO 416), Developmental Genetics (BIO 430), Infectious Disease (BIO 440), and Advanced Topics (BCM 465).

 Off-campus opportunities are plentiful, including summer programs at many colleges and universities and internship opportunities at nearby companies and national laboratories.
-You will often find opportunities posted in the Science Center, or you can search for summer programs funded by the National Science Foundation here.
+How to find an opportunity:

 - Faculty post opportunities they hear about here